How to Raise Your Credit Score in 30 Days

 1. Understand What Factors Affect Your Credit Score

-• Amounts owed (30%): The total amount you owe is a factor in your credit score, but this component focuses mostly on your credit utilization rate—how much of your credit cards' available credit that you're using.
+The total amount you owe is a factor in your credit score, but this component focuses mostly on your credit utilization rate—how much of your credit cards' available credit you're using.
+Experts recommend keeping your utilization below 30% to avoid more serious credit score damage.
+Those with the highest scores often keep their utilization below 10%.
 The lower it is, the better.

-• Credit mix (10%): Your credit mix indicates how well you can manage different types of credit responsibly.
-For example, having a credit card, auto loan, student loans and a mortgage can be better than just having credit cards.
+Credit Mix (10%) Your credit mix indicates how well you can manage different types of credit responsibly.
+For example, having a mix of credit cards, an auto loan, a student loan and a mortgage can be better than just having one.
 This factor is not likely to make a huge impact on your score over a short period, so avoid targeting your credit mix as a quick fix.

-• New credit (10%): The final 10% of your FICO® Score is determined by new credit accounts.
+The final 10% of your FICO® Score is determined by new credit accounts.
 Virtually every time you apply for credit, the lender will run a hard inquiry on one or more of your credit reports, which may cause your credit score to dip slightly for a short time.
 However, if you apply for multiple credit accounts in a short period (excluding when you're rate shopping for certain types of loans), it could have a negative compounding effect.
+If you're trying to improve your credit score in the short term, it's best to avoid unnecessary credit applications.

 Your credit utilization rate changes as your credit card and other revolving credit account balances change.

-If you have the means to pay down large balances in a short period—either with cash or via a consolidation loan—your credit score will be updated as soon as your lenders report the lower balance.
+If you have the means to pay down large balances in a short period—either with cash or via a consolidation loan—your credit score can improve when your lenders report the lower balance.
 If your utilization rate was previously high, the improvement can be significant.

 If you have a family member who uses their credit cards responsibly—meaning they pay on time and maintain a low utilization rate—consider asking them to add you to the account as an authorized user.

 Historically, only credit accounts have been reported to the national credit bureaus.
-But with Experian Boost®ø, you can also add your utility, phone, rent, insurance and even streaming service payments to your Experian credit file for free to try to boost your FICO® Score.
+But with Experian Boost®ø, you can also add your eligible utility, phone, rent, insurance and even streaming service payments to your Experian credit file for free to try to boost your FICO® Score based on Experian data.

 To use Experian Boost, you'll connect your bank account and verify eligible positive payments.
 Once they're added to your Experian credit report, you'll be able to see the results instantly.